-Given the interest expressed on the part of the Community to participate actively in the project, the RDN amended the Project Terms of Reference on October 14, 2008 so that those who really want to take an active role in the planning project can work together as an advisory group and that membership to this group is open throughout the project.
+Given the interest expressed on the part of the Community to participate actively in the project, the RDN amended the Project Terms of Reference on October 14, 2008 so that those who really wanted to take an active role in the planning project could work together as an advisory group and that membership to this group remained open throughout the project.

-The Advisory Group will meet regularly throughout the project to confirm and prioritize local issues, act as information sources for both the community as a whole and staff, and help to guide the village plan preparation process.
-Any number of interested volunteers including residents, landowners, and stakeholders can participate in the advisory group.
+The Advisory Group met regularly throughout the project to confirm and prioritize local issues, act as information sources for both the community as a whole and staff, and help to guide the village plan preparation process.
+All interested residents, landowners, and stakeholders were invited to participate in the advisory group.

-[ Click Here ] for find out more about the Area 'H' Village Planning Advisory Group.
+[ Click Here ] to find out more about the Area 'H' Village Planning Advisory Group.

-The Project Terms of Reference also recognizes that there are a number of government agencies who are often involved in implementing the policies and guidelines that communities desire.
-The work program recognizes the importance of interdepartment/interagency consultation and cooperation, and RDN Planning staff will assist in facilitating discussions with these agencies as the project proceeds.
+The Project Terms of Reference also recognized that there are a number of government agencies who are often involved in implementing the policies and guidelines that communities desire.
+The work program recognized the importance of interdepartment/interagency consultation and cooperation, and RDN Planning staff assisted in facilitating discussions with these agencies as the project proceeded.